Vacation home deductions

-In United States federal income tax, a Vacation home deduction is a tax deduction to be claimed on an individual taxpayer's vacation home.
+In the United States federal income tax, a Vacation home deduction is a tax deduction to be claimed on an individual taxpayer's vacation home.

-This deduction is limited under law.
+This deduction is limited under the law.
 Generally, a taxpayer may not deduct expenses related to a vacation home since the owner uses the property for personal enjoyment.
 However, a taxpayer may claim limited deductions on a vacation home if the taxpayer uses the property as both a vacation home and rental property.